-Superintendent Certification Program
+Certification Program for Superintendent

 For students enrolled in the Superintendent Certification Program Only.
 This capstone project is a field-based clinical experience and is the capstone activity for the Superintendent certification program.
-The overall purpose of the assignment is for the superintendent candidate to demonstrate the ability to: collaboratively lead, design, and implement a district mission, vision and process for continuous improvement that reflects a core set of values and priorities that include data use, technology, equity, diversity, digital citzenship, and community.
+The overall purpose of the assignment is for the superintendent candidate to demonstrate the ability to collaboratively lead, design, and implement a district mission, vision, and process for continuous improvement that reflects a core set of values and priorities that include data use, technology, equity, diversity, digital citizenship, and community.

-The capstone activity is introduced in EDUC 5623/The Superintendency and requires candidate collaboration with the university advisor, mentor superintendent, and stakeholders.
-The process is inclusive of four (4) critical aspects to continuous school improvement: assess needs, create plan, implement plan, and monitor/adjust.
-The candidate will formally present the capstoneactivity at the end of EDUC 5693 /Internship as a simulation presentation to a PK-12 Board of Education.
-The candidate will also prepare a written document inclusive of all sections of the capstone activity listed in the assignment details. the document is a formal academic document following APA guidelines.
+The capstone activity is introduced in EDUC 5623/Superintendency and requires candidate collaboration with the university advisor, mentor superintendent, and stakeholders.
+The process is inclusive of four (4) critical aspects to continuous school improvement: diagnose, design, implement, and evaluate.
+The candidate will formally present the capstone activity at the end of EDUC 5693/Internship as a presentation simulation to a PK-12 Board of Education.
+The candidate will also prepare a written document inclusive of all sections of the capstone activity listed in the assignment details.
+The document is a formal academic document following APA guidelines and is suitable for internal and external stakeholder activity.